ilGhera/jw-player-7-for-wp/readme.txt

 = 1.5.0 =
 Release Date: 4 Nov 2017

-* Enhancement: Plugin name changed to JW Player for Wordpress, version 7 removed.
+* Enhancement: Plugin name changed to JW Player for WordPress, version 7 removed.
 * Enhancement: Now it's possible to use the cloud player library, without the need to upload the player.
 * Enhancement: New plugin update checker.
 * Enhancement: JW Player 8 ready.